 Her fine art practice explores contemporary concepts of female identity, its multiplicity and self-authorship.
-These ideas stem from research into archetypes through historical storytelling, film, pop culture, social psychological theories and the visual arts.
+These ideas stem from research into female archetypes from historical storytelling, film, pop culture, social psychological theories and the visual arts.
 Underlying narratives in her work, give the sense that the main content is in the next work or even somewhere outside the frame altogether.
 Leaving the viewer to imagine and piece together their own story.

 Education